-Private Wealth Management executed exchange traded products via the Global Markets Division of GS, and where appropriate, other GS affiliates.
-In most cases, the best execution report reflects the affiliate broker to which GS routed the order for execution (either directly or, in certain cases, by further transmitting the order to another affiliate broker).
-However, as a result of changes to the Private Wealth Management execution flow for a minority of transactions (undertaken for GS clients that have custody with our Swiss bank Goldman Sachs Bank AG), which occurred in Q4 2020, a small number of trades are now passed directly by Private Wealth Management to the Global Markets Division within GS for execution on EU venues.
-The top 5 such venues used in these trades are now reflected in our best execution reports for exchange traded products.
+Private Wealth Management executed exchange traded products via the Equities and FICC business units within Global Banking & Markets in GS, and where appropriate, other GS affiliates.
+The best execution report reflects the affiliate broker to which GS routed the order for execution (either directly or, in certain cases, by further transmitting the order to another affiliate broker).

-Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;

-The Private Wealth Management Division provides order execution for retail and professional clients.
+The Private Wealth Management business provides order execution for retail and professional clients.